Introspectivegorilla/Final_project/README.md

 - Logout user after inactivity.
 A work in progress.
 (DONE)
 - First card doesn't show text, flip must be pressed once (DONE)
 - All users have the same sets??
 (DONE)

+Layout:

+- Text doesn't wrap around in flash cards and it looks really weird
+- Create new button is stuck in some random spot and is also ugly
+- Home page elements aren't quite centered
+- answer flashcards aren't centered (when flipping)